Survey

 The

-internet provides a cost effective means of administering surveys to
+internet provides a cost effective means of administering

-a large number of respondents.
-Early surveys relied on e-mail for survey
+surveys to a large number of respondents.
+Early surveys relied

-delivery and response.
-This initial method of internet-survey offered
+on e-mail for survey delivery and response.
+This initial method

-advantages over traditional methods but had many limitations.
-Web-based
+but had many limitations.
+Web-based surveys offer an attractive

-surveys offer an attractive alternative to e-mail surveys while providing
+alternative to e-mail surveys while providing advantages over

-method are discussed as internet-based surveys are compared to more
+surveys are compared to more traditional methods.

 The

 Internet provides many new opportunities for survey research.
-In particular,
+In

-Three types
+Three

-we are most familiar with, is a mailed or telephone survey.
-The second
+type, and one we are most familiar with, is a mailed or

-type of survey is delivered by e-mail.
-As discussed below, e-mail surveys
+e-mail.
+As discussed below, e-mail surveys can take several

-is web-based.
+web-based.
 Web-based surveys may be announced by e-mail but the

 respondent goes to a web-site to complete the survey.